Food Festivals in Barcelona

 Time Out Fest

-The 4th edition of Time Out’s gastronomic festival is back on May 25th, with some of the best chefs that Barcelona has to offer!
+The 4th edition of Time Out’s gastronomic festival is back on 25th May, with some of the best chefs that Barcelona has to offer!
 This year, the festival is bringing to you 16 unprecedented dishes with products of Catalan origin, along with 12 hours of party with DJs, tastings and workshops for all to enjoy.
 Entry is 5 euros.
 You don’t want to miss it!

 Mediterranean Gluten Free Forum

 This forum, which was born in 2023 with the aim of positioning Barcelona as the European capital of gluten-free products, cuisine and diet, is a unique showcase and meeting point for people with celiac disease and non-celiac gluten sensitivity.
 In the main exhibition area there will be gluten-free products, bread and pastry making courses, specific conferences and plenty more on offer.
-Entry is 8-10 euros, and children under 12 get in for free.

 Born Street Food